lleobrescia/escape-zone-brasil/wp-content/plugins/pixelyoursite/readme.txt

 9. These are the normal events on a WooCommerce thank you page: the Purchase event has content_ids and content_types (required by Dynamic Ads).
 The reported error for the GeneralEvent can be ignored (as explained in the help pages)

 == Changelog ==

+= PixelYourSite 5.0.3 =

+* WooCommerce and EDD content_ids potential issue fix (the content was not correctly wrapped, leaving room for errors when SKU was used instead of the default WordPress IDs)

+= PixelYourSite 5.0.2 =

+* Added agent identifier (dvpixelyoursite) as we were directly requested by Facebook
+* Checked and confirmed WooCommerce 3 compatibility
+* Dynamic WooCommerce Events Value based on the product price
+* Facebook for WooCommerce support

+= PixelYourSite 5.0.1 =

+* WooCommerce 2.7 compatibility update: we made sure everything works with the latest WooCommerce version.

 = PixelYourSite 5.0 =